Finland men's national basketball team

 The Finland men's national basketball team (Suomen koripallomaajoukkue, Finlands herrlandslag i basket) represents Finland in international basketball competition.
 The national team is governed by Basketball Finland.

-Finland has played in 17 EuroBasket tournaments, with their best finish coming in sixth place at EuroBasket 1967 on home soil.
-The national team has also reached the Olympic Games twice, in 1952 as the host, and 1964.
-In 2014, Finland qualified for their first ever appearance to the FIBA World Cup.
+Finland has played in 18 EuroBasket tournaments, with their best finish coming in fourth place as co-hosts at EuroBasket 2025.
+Finland has appeared at the Olympic Games twice, in 1952 as hosts, and 1964.
+Finland has also qualified for the FIBA World Cup twice, in 2014 and 2023.

 Since 2011, Finland has had the highest FIBA World Ranking among Nordic countries.

 History

 Early years

 The Finnish Basketball Association was founded in February 1939.
 A few months earlier the Finnish Football Federation had decided to add basketball to its own repertoire.

 Finland first competed at the European championship at its third installment, the EuroBasket 1939.
 In the round-robin, they initially struggled and lost to each of the other seven teams and finished with a 70–541 overall point differential.